APLMOOC/APLMOOC/docs/course/ch3/bonus.md

 The pitch of a sound is the frequency of this vibration.
 "Notes" distinguish sounds by their pitch.
 In western music, the standard convention is to consider pitches whose ratio is a power of 2 as equivalent notes, this is called "octave equivalence".
 Equivalent notes with higher or lower pitch are said to be an "octave" above or below the note, for reasons that will be made clear.

-The pitch of a sound is the frequency of this vibration.
-"Notes" distinguish sounds by their pitch.
-In western music, the standard convention is to consider pitches whose ratio is a power of 2 as equivalent notes, this is called "octave equivalence".
-Equivalent notes with higher or lower pitch are said to be an "octave" above or below the note, for reasons that will be made clear.

 ```apl
       ⍝ For example, between the pitches 440Hz and 880Hz,
       ⌊440×(2*(⍳11)÷12)